 Meta Description Length

 You should try to keep your meta descriptions within 155–160 characters in length (including spaces).
-This is because Google typically truncates descriptions longer than this with an ellipsis (…).
+Google typically truncates descriptions longer than this with an ellipsis (…).

 You can use different meta description length checker tools to keep your snippets within the limits.

-With All in One SEO, you can type your meta description manually or simply click the tags for different variables.
+With All in One SEO, you can type your meta description manually or click the tags for different variables.
 As you enter your description, keep an eye on the character count at the bottom.
-If it turns red, you’ve gone over the maximum recommended characters.
+If it turns red, you’ve gone over the recommended limit.
 You can also see a preview of how it will look in search results.

 The main purpose of a meta description is to get people to click on your link and visit your webpage.

-While meta descriptions used to be used by Google as a direct ranking factor, they are no longer considered one.
+While Google once considered meta descriptions a direct ranking factor, that’s no longer the case.
 For this reason, many people don’t bother entering meta descriptions for their pages.

 This is a big mistake!